jfcloutier/karma_system/design_notes/acting.md

 * Gives itself an intent (to impact the most felt experience), assigns it a priority, and experiences it as `relevant`
   * but only if it has none already
-* Builds a plan or reuses an affordance for its intent as well as for each directive experienced as `planning`
+  * then it reuses an affordance for its intent and experienced its intent activation as `planned`
+  * or starts/continues building a plan for the intent
+    * until the intent is experienced as `planned`
+* For each (relevant) directive for which it received a `planned` activation prediction, the CA
-  * One plan per goal
+  * starts/continues building a plan
-  * Plans are built as urgency dictates (plans are built for higher-priority goals first)
+  * until the directive is experienced as `planned`
 * Executes the plan for its intent
   * but only if its intent's activation is experienced as `planned`
-  * and experiences it as `executing`
+  * and until it experiences it as `executed`
-* Executes the plan for a directive currently experienced as `executing`
+* Executes the plan for each directive currently experienced as `planned` and predicted as `executed`
+  * until it experiences it as `executed`

+See [design note](../building_plans.md) on building plans.

 At the `assess` phase, a CA: